 Bachelor’s Degree Requirements

 Upon recommendation of the faculty, the degree of Bachelor of Science is awarded by vote of the Board of Trustees to students who have met the following requirements: (1) Earned a total of 120 credits; (2) earned at least a 2.0 GPA; (3) earned at least a 2.0 grade point average for all credits in School of Business courses numbered 2000-level and above for which they have been registered; (4) earned at least 50 percent of the business credit hours required for the business degree while a student at the University of Connecticut; (5) earned at least 24 credits in 3000-4000 level courses including MENT 4900 or 4902 and a required business course satisfying the “writing in the major” general education requirement in the School of Business at the University of Connecticut, with no more than three of these 24 credits in independent study courses and no more than three of these 24 credits in field study internship courses, and no credits from UConn Education Abroad; (6) achieved a cumulative 2.0 grade point average for the total of all departmental major courses for which they have been registered at the University of Connecticut, excluding grades and credits for independent studies and internships; (7) met all the requirements of the School of Business.
 See specific Bachelor of Science requirements including courses which must be taken in residence, in each major.
-The Management and Engineering for Manufacturing program, jointly offered by the School of Business and the School of Engineering, has its own specific requirements.
+The Management and Engineering for Manufacturing program, jointly offered by the School of Business and the College of Engineering, has its own specific requirements.
 Please refer to that section.

 The degree in business requires a minimum of 120 degree credits of coursework.
 At least 60 credits presented for the degree must be composed of courses other than business, including general education and elective coursework.
 Any non-business course that is cross-listed with a business course is not permitted to count towards the 60-credit non-business requirement.
 Coursework in or cross-listed with ACCT, BADM, BUSN, BLAW, FNCE, HCMI, MEM, MENT, MGMT, MKTG, and OPIM is restricted.
 Those intending to major in Accounting may face additional restrictions on non-business courses, particularly with respect to Economics courses, and should consult with the Accounting Department for additional information.